Mu Arae c

 Mu Arae c, also known as HD 160691 c, formally named Dulcinea (pronounced /dVl'sIni@/ or /dVlsI'niː@/), is an extrasolar planet orbiting the star Mu Arae of the constellation Ara.
-It was the first 'hot Neptune' or 'mega-Earth' to be discovered.
+It was the first 'hot Neptune' to be discovered.

 None of the four planets orbiting Mu Arae are directly visible from Earth using currently available tools.
 All four were found using the radial velocity method of extrasolar planet detection.

 Discovery

 The planet's discovery was announced on August 25, 2004.
 At the time, its minimum mass was reported at just 14 times that of Earth, although later work established a value of 10.5 Earth masses.
 It orbits very close to Mu Arae, completing one revolution every 9.6 days.
 The discovery was made with the aid of the High Accuracy Radial Velocity Planet Searcher (HARPS) spectrograph, at the European Southern Observatory's La Silla Observatory in Chile.
 The data that revealed the presence of this planet was gathered on 8 nights of observations in June 2004.